 In order to increase assurance that the design, construction, and installation of the deflector plate were proper, Mississippi Power & Light Company asked O’Donnell to review the problem and the proposed solution.
 We analytically determined that the fatigue usage factor, pump-induced vibration, low-pressure injection system head loss, fluence at welds, and the diaphragm connection of the LPCI line to the shroud were adequate.
 Subsequent testing confirmed the adequacy.

 O’Donnell Consulting has performed power plant consulting for numerous clients – including weld, vibration and corrosion issues.
-Call to talk about your engineering challenges.
+Call to discuss your engineering challenges.

 – Engineering Review of Tubesheet/Shell for a Replacement Steam Generator